sukhdevmiyatra/google-sheets-seo-console-script/README.md

 4. Enter OAuth credentials in the sheet
 5. Fetch data and view the analysis

-## Enable OAuth 2.0 for Google Search Console API
+## How to Enable OAuth 2.0 for Google Search Console API

 ### 1. Go to Google Cloud Console
 Open [https://console.cloud.google.com/](https://console.cloud.google.com/)

-Sign in with the same Google account used for your Google Sheet.
+If this is your first time using it, sign in with the same Google account you use for your Google Sheet.

 ### 2. Create a New Project
 1. Click the **Project Selector** at the top.